codio/knowledge/source/instructors/admin/integration/lti-keys.rst

 LTI Keys
 --------

-LTI keys are accessible to `Codio Organization Owners <org-owners>` only.
+LTI keys are accessible to :ref:`Codio Organization Owners <org-owners>` only.

 To find these keys: